-Did your program prepare teachers in science in 2013-14?
+Did your program prepare teachers in science in 2014-15?

-How many prospective teachers did your program plan to add in science in 2013-14?
+How many prospective teachers did your program plan to add in science in 2014-15?

-Did your program meet the goal for prospective teachers set in science in 2013-14?
+Did your program meet the goal for prospective teachers set in science in 2014-15?

-In the entry level courses, Baker provided an increased emphasis on the marketability of licensure in the sciences-Biology, Chemistry, Physics and Middle Level Science.
-We communicated with all licensure candidates about the state option to earn an added endorsement through content testing only.
-We identified candidates in the elementary program and encouraged them to add an endorsement in middle level science.
+In the entry level courses, Baker provides an increased emphasis on the marketability of licensure in the sciences-Biology, Chemistry, Physics and Middle Level Science.
+We communicate with all licensure candidates about the state option to add an endorsement through content testing only.
+Candidates in the elementary program with an interest in science are encouraged to add an endorsement in middle level science.